 Virtual Machines in AWS – AWS Instances

 AWS provides compute and storage services using EC2 (Elastic Cloud Compute) instances.
-Instances are sized according to the family which can be burstable, memory-optimized, CPU-optimized, GPU-optimized and many others.
+AWS instances are sized according to the family which can be burstable, memory-optimized, CPU-optimized, GPU-optimized and many others.
 Each family has sizing which can range in naming to represent the size.

 Examples would be t2 as the family and they come in t2.nano (1 vCPU and 512 MB RAM) up to t2.2xlarge (8 vCPU and 32 GB of RAM).
 The sizing is what we often call “t-shirt” sizes because of the naming.
 Size and type will also determine the price per hour of each instance.